reinh/notes/posts/2014-07-25-recommended-reading-material.markdown

   ~ One of the best introductory books on programming ever written.
     As the title suggests, this is not so much a Haskell book as a FP book that happens to *use* Haskell.
-    It won't teach you how to use libraries or spend much time on pragmatic issues, but it *will* teach you how to think in a functional way about your programs.
+    It won't teach you how to use libraries or spend much time on pragmatic issues, but it *will* teach you how to think about programs in a functional way.

 Programming in Haskell [@hutton2007programming]
   ~ Focuses on core langauge concepts and avoids advanced topics.